Apply today — you could get a loan for up to $1,300. Applications close Dec. 31, 2024. Explore Emerald Advance® Loan

 To clarify what this means, it helps to know how your tax liability is determined.
 In the basketball tournament, it doesn’t matter what the score is – you either advance to the next bracket, or you’re out.
 The federal tax bracket system keeps you in the game – you just have to pay a little more when you advance.

-The federal individual income tax system is currently progressive, meaning that as your income rises, the tax rate associated with that additional income might also rise if the additional income moves you into the next bracket.
+The federal individual income tax system is currently progressive, meaning that as your income rises, the tax rate associated with that additional income might also rise if the additional income moves you into the next federal tax bracket.

 So, if you’re a single taxpayer with taxable income of $60,000, you’re in the 25% bracket.
 You’ll reach the 28% bracket if your taxable income exceeds $91,900 (in 2017).
 As you move up in income, the rate of tax on the next dollar of income is the same until you reach the next bracket.